harshjohar/Sort_N_Search/Intro to DSA in python/index.md

     Special function which is used to initialise a brand new object from a class.

     In python this function is '__init__'
+___
+___

+## Linked Lists
+    What is need of linked list?

+    Issues with arrays:
+        > We need to give size of arrays
+        > Always have contiguous memory allocation.

+    Linked lists are linear data structure that store one data element in ana entity called as a node, and multiple such nodes are connected to form a chained list.
+The nodes are not required to be created in continuous memry blocks, so linked lists never consumes continuous memory space.

+    > Like a necklace, each bead is a node.

+    Each node has:
+        > Data value
+        > Address value of next node.

+    Head : First Node
+    Tail : Last Node

+    Types of linked lists:
+        > Singly linked list

+    Uses:
+        > Forward and backward buttons
+        > Music players
+        > Cache Algorithms
+        > Base of Hash-maps

+### Linked List Methods
+    Insert at head - O(1) - vs O(n) is arrays
+    Insert at the tail - O(n) - same as arrays
+    Insert at middle - O(n) - same as arrays